orkunergun/orkunergun.github.io/_posts/2023-02-12-crDroidAndroid-v9.x-lancelot.md

 keywords: "crDroidAndroid v9.x for Redmi 9/Poco M2 (lancelot)"
 ---

-crDroid is designed to increase performance and reliability over stock Android for your device also attempting to bringing many of the best features existent today
+crDroid is designed to increase performance and reliability over stock Android for your device also attempting to bringing many of the best features existent today.

 **First time installation:**